electricimp/BQ25895M/Examples/EXAMPLE.md

 In section 3, Form 1 is a table describing the battery rated performance characteristics.
 Looking at row 4 we can see the charging voltage is 4.2V.
 Row 6 shows the quick charge current is 1CA.
 The C represents the battery capacity.
 Row 1 shows that the capacity is 2000mAh.
 This means that the quick charge current = 1 * 2000 mA =  2000mA.

-It is very important that find the correct values for these two parameters as exceeding them can cause damage to your battery.
+It is very important to find the correct values for these two parameters as exceeding them can cause damage to your battery.

 ## Example ##